eka-care/eka-js-sdk/packages/es11/README.md

 - `additional_data`: Optional - Pass any data you want to receive unchanged in the response
 - `transfer`: Audio mode.
 Use `vaded` for audio already processed with Voice Activity Detection (SDK does this by default); use `non-vaded` only if you are sending raw audio without VAD.
 - `model_type`: Transcription model choice. `pro` = most accurate; `lite` = lower latency, more performant.
+- `sharedWorkerUrl`: Optional - Custom URL for the shared worker script.
+See **Shared Worker Configuration** section below for usage details.

 - #### Sample Response: